The Binary Linearization Complexity of Pseudo-Boolean Functions: Basic results

-The intuition behind \cref{thm_arbitrary} is the following: since there are no restrictions on the structure of the functions $g$ used, the fact that the possible arguments $x$ \reviewFix{of} $f$ are actually (binary) vectors is not relevant, i.e., one can think of just $2^n$ different inputs without any structure. \reviewFix{ In the next section we will use this viewpoint to construct a small linearization for an example application. }
+The intuition behind \cref{thm_arbitrary} is the following: since there are no restrictions on the structure of the functions $g$ used, the fact that the possible arguments $x$ of $f$ are actually (binary) vectors is not relevant, i.e., one can think of just $2^n$ different inputs without any structure.
+In the next section we will use this viewpoint to construct a small linearization for an example application.

-\section{\reviewFix{Application to Low Autocorrelation Binary Sequences}}
+\section{Application to Low Autocorrelation Binary Sequences}

 In this section we consider the low auto-correlation binary sequences problem, which arises in theoretical physics when studying ground states of the Bernasconi model~\cite{Bernasconi87,Golay82}.
-An extension of the problem was considered in~\cite{LiersMPRS10}, which involves two parameters to specify a problem instance.
-In the Bernasconi model, both parameters are equal, leading to the following formulation.
+An extension of the problem was considered in~\cite{LiersMPRS10}, which involves, in addition to the dimension $N$, another parameter $R \in \{1,2,\dotsc,N\}$ indicating the so-called \emph{interaction range} to specify a problem instance.
+In the Bernasconi model, $R = N$ holds.
+The general formulation is the following, where we omit normalization factors.

-The state-of-the-art method for solving this problem is a highly parallelized combinatorial branch-and-bound algorithm~\cite{PackebuschM16} which builds upon earlier work~\cite{Mertens96,MertensB98}.
-The optima for the problem are known for all $N \leq 66$. \reviewFix{ Recently, also methods based on quadratic convex reformulations were applied successfully to the problem~\cite{BillionnetE07,ElloumiLL21}. }
+The state-of-the-art method for solving the Bernasconi problem ($R = N$) is a highly parallelized combinatorial branch-and-bound algorithm~\cite{PackebuschM16} which builds upon earlier work~\cite{Mertens96,MertensB98}.
+The optima for the problem are known for all $N \leq 66$.
+A dynamic programming algorithm for unconstrained binary polynomial optimization was recently proposed and tested computationally~\cite{ClausenCLRR24}.
+Moreover, also methods based on quadratic convex reformulations were applied successfully to the problem~\cite{BillionnetE07,ElloumiLL21}.
+For the Bernasconi model, they can find optimal solutions up to $N = R = 30$, but perform better for smaller interaction range, e.g., obtaining an optimal solution for $(N,R) = (40,10)$.

 In this section we investigate IP models based on binary linearizations for this problem.
 To this end, let us first rephrase the problem by substituting $s_i \in \{-1,+1\}$ with $2x_i - 1$ for $x_i \in \{0,1\}$ for all $i \in \{1,2,\dotsc,N\}$.
 We obtain